 Note that in our

-premap we are targeting fields that are populated from the
+request_map we are targeting fields that are populated from the previous two enrichments.

-If we were to execute all three enrichments in order we'll end up with a document looking like this:
+If we were to execute all three enrichments in a sequence we'll end up with a document looking like this:

 Combining into a Workflow